wso2/docs-is/en/docs/references/about-this-release.md

 ## Announcements

-The following features that are currently available out-of-the-box in WSO2 Identity Server will be changed to connectors in the next release.
+The following features currently available out-of-the-box in WSO2 Identity Server will be made available as connectors in the next release.
 These connectors will be available on demand.
 -   Workflow engine
--   User Managed Access (UMA)
+-   User managed access (UMA)

 The on-prem WSO2 Identity Server Analytics solution (based on WSO2 Streaming Processor) will be deprecated with the next immediate WSO2 Identity Server release.
-In WSO2 IS 6.0.0, we have introduced ELK-based analytics as the alternative.
+In WSO2 IS 6.0.0, ELK-based analytics is introduced as the alternative analytics solution.

 ## Fixed issues

-For a complete list of open issues related to the WSO2 Identity Server runtime, see <WSO2 IS Runtime - Fixed Issues>.
+For a complete list of fixed issues related to this release, see [WSO2 IS Runtime - Fixed Issues](https://github.com/wso2/product-is/milestone/229?closed=1).

 ## Known issues

 For a complete list of open issues related to the WSO2 Identity Server runtime, see [WSO2 IS Runtime - Open Issues](https://github.com/wso2/product-is/issues).